Genbox/VirusTotalContextMenu/README.markdown

-# Virus Total Context Menu - Right click on a file to scan it using Virus Total
+# Virus Total Context Menu - Right click on a file to scan it.

 ### Features
 * Based on VirusTotal.NET (https://github.com/Genbox/VirusTotal.NET) to get reports and scanning the files.